 The first is the argument that the policies pursued by the leaders of the pan-European world are in defence of "human rights" and in furtherance of something called "democracy".
 The second comes in the jargon of the clash of civilizations, in which it is always assumed that "Western" civilization is superior to "other" civilizations because it is the only one that has come to be based on these universal values and truths.
-The third is the assertion of the scientific truths of the market, the concept that "there is no alternative" for governments but to accept and act on the laws of neoliberal economics.
+The third is the assertion of the scientific truths of the market, the concept that ,,there is no alternative" for governments but to accept and act on the laws of neoliberal economics.
 9.1.3.
-East-Asia in emerging as world power A debat on the emergence of Asia as a world power was started by Kishore Mahbubani, 2008, Singapore.15 9.2.
+East-Asia in emerging as world power A recent debat on the emergence of Asia as a world power was started by Kishore Mahbubani, 2008, Singapore17 9.2.
 Thinkers of other civilizations on European (Western) values and principles of modernity (China, Japan, Korea, India, Singapore, Turkey) European civilization has developed and renewed itself in close interaction with other civilizations of the World.
-It played an important role in the creation of the phenomenon of modernization, i.e., the development of capitalism as a global 13 Fernand Braudel (1978): The Expansion of Europe and the "Longue Durée".
-In: H. L. Wesseling (ed.)
-(1978): Expansion and Reaction.
-Leiden University Press, Leiden, 22.
-14 Immanuel Wallerstein (2006): European Universalism.
+It played an important role in the creation of the phenomenon of modernization, i.e., the development of capitalism as a global economic, commercial, financial, and political system during the 19th and the 20th centuries.
+The whole World had to face, in all this period, the necessity to understand and interpret modernization - European/Western modernity - as a way for peoples from different countries and civilizations to live and interact with each other.
+"Western" countries played a leading role in this process by opening up, by force, the classical agrarian civilizations worldwide.
+Their goal was to involve these in a free market based economic and commercial world system.
+The economic, commercial, financial, and political principles of the West, as well as its idea of a democratic civil society represented a challenge for the political elite of the non-European, - Ottoman, Chinese, Japanese, or Indian civilizations, reinforced by the issues around colonization, imperialism, or, more recently, the Cold War and globalization.
+Comparing their own societies to "European/Western modernity" they investigated what to adopt and what to reject; 16 Immanuel Wallerstein (2006): European Universalism.
 The Rhetoric of Power.
 The New Press, New York, London, xiii-xiv.
-Kishore Mahbubani (2008): The New Asian Hemisphere.
+17 Kishore Mahbubani (2008): The New Asian Hemisphere.
 The Irresistible Shift of Global Power to the East.
-Public Affairs, New York economic, commercial, financial, and political system during the 19th and the 20th centuries.
-The whole World had to face, in all this period, the necessity to understand and interpret modernization - European/Western modernity - as a way for peoples from different countries and civilizations to live and interact with each other.
-Western countries played a leading role in this process by opening up, by force, the classical agrarian civilizations worldwide.
-Their goal was to involve these in a free market based economic and commercial world system.
-The economic, commercial, financial, and political principles of the West, as well as its idea of a democratic civil society represented a challenge for the political elite of the non-European, - Ottoman, Chinese, Japanese, or Indian - civilizations, reinforced by the issues around colonization, imperialism, or, more recently, the Cold War and globalization.
-Comparing their own societies to "European/Western modernity" they investigated what to adopt and what to reject; this investigation often resulted in bringing forward the contradictions and possible criticisms of those Western values and principles.
+Public Affairs, New York this investigation often resulted in bringing forward the contradictions and possible criticisms of those Western values and principles.
 At the same time, they became actively involved in the emergence of a capitalist economic, commercial, and financial system in their own countries, which gradually replaced the traditional agrarian societies.
 As a consequence, these non-Western peoples have developed their own ways of modernization.
-Mustafa Kemal Atatürk: state-capitalism, "import-substitution" strategy of economic development, protectionism, industrialization, and state intervention, modernization following Kemalist ideas K'ang You-wei: constitutional monarchy as a civil state could be an alternative based on Confucian values represented in The Analects.
+Mustafa Kemal Atatürk: state-capitalism, "import-substitution" strategy of economic development, protectionism, industrialization, and state intervention, modernization following Kemalist ideas K'ang You-wei: constitutional monarchy as a civil state could be an alternative based on Confucian values represented in Confucius: The Analects.
 Sun Jat-sen: West could not solve the problems of democracy.
-Confucian capitalism based on family system and the Confucian values could be an alternative Fukuzawa Yukichi: Western type economic and technological modernization by safeguarding Japanese values.

-Mahatma Gandhi16: rejection of the Western liberal and free market capitalist expansion; rejection of forced industrialization; agrarianism; personalist world-federation; civil disobedience; cooperation among people based on reality and the values represented in The Bhagavad Gita Mahatma Gandhi: All Men Are Brothers; Mahatma Gandhi (1969): All Men Are Brothers.
-Published by the UNESCO Mahatma Gandhi: Hind Swaraj or Indian Home Rule.
-Gandhi Organization, Bombay.
+Confucian capitalism based on family system and the Confucian values could be an alternative Fukuzawa Yukichi : Western type economic and technological modernization by safeguarding Japanese values.
+Mahatma Gandhi18: Hind Swaraj or Indian Home Rule: rejection of the Western liberal and free market capitalist expansion; rejection of forced industrialization; agrarianism; personalist world-federation; civil disobedience; cooperation among people based on reality and the values represented in The Bhagavad Gita 9.2.1.
+Asian values (discussion, Singapore) Peter S. J. Chen, for example, raised the question: What are Asian values?19 In his view the Asian values are the followings 20: